ctelfer/onics/README.txt

     h2xpkt - converts “hex packet” packets to XPKT format.

+    nft - Network flow tracker: tracks flows in a stream of packets.

     nvmas - an assembler for the NetVM that underlies pml and nvmpf.

     nvmpf - a pure NetVM packet filter program.

+    pc2xpkt - convert PCAP files to XPKT using ONICS libraries.

     pktmux - a program to multiplex packets from multiple input streams.
         (needs some work)